Estecka/mc-Variants-CIT-wiki/Precondition Cheat-Sheet.md

 # Preconditions
 Conditions have several syntaxes.

-The simplified syntax is easier on the eyes and much faster to type, but can create ambiguity in some extreme edge cases.
+The simplified syntax is easier on the eyes and much faster to type, but can create ambiguity in some edge cases.

 The canonical syntax is more verbose, but stricter.
 If you are already familiar with `component_data`, this is a similar syntax.
-Learning to use preconditions through the lens of the canonical syntax will make it easier to understand how conditions relate to [item properties](./Item-Properties).
+Learning to use preconditions through the lens of the canonical syntax will make it easier to understand how conditions relate to [item properties](./Item-Properties) and [Transforms](./Transforms).

 It is possible to mix and match different syntaxes at different levels as needed.

-> [!CAUTION]
->
-> This feature is experimental, its syntax may receive breaking changes.
->
-> The canonical syntax is pretty much set in stone, but the simplified syntax is likely to receive adjustments.
-JSON is not a format that lends itself very well to this kinds of syntax.
-Suggestions are welcome.

 ## Canonical Syntax
 There are only 3 types of conditions: `matches_any`, `matches_all` and `transform`.
 The later is where all the interesting stuff happens.
 The others are just wrappers for other conditions.